XXH333/wordvoice-demo/README.md

-This is a demo page for HPRO.
+This is a demo page for WordVoice.